ruslan-rv-ua/easy_file/CONTRIBUTING.md

    Now you can make your changes locally.

-6. When you're done making changes, check that your changes pass the tests, including testing other Python versions, with tox:
+6. When you're done making changes, check that your changes pass the tests:

 ```
-    $ tox
+    $ uv run pytest
 ```

 7. Commit your changes and push your branch to GitHub: